udacity/cd0627-Web-Services-and-APIs/module_2_apply_rest_design_to_a_new_api/exercise/starter/EXERCISE.md

-# Module 2 - REST Principles and HTTP Methods - Exercise Instructions
+# Module 2 — REST API Design — Exercise Instructions

 ## Exercise Overview

-You are joining a team building an e-commerce platform.
-The Product API is live, but the backend team needs a contract for the Order domain.
-You must map out the HTTP Methods, URIs, and Status Codes for fetching orders, fetching line items, and cancelling an order safely using standard REST annotations.
+You are designing a RESTful API for an e-commerce order system.
+You need to implement endpoints that follow REST conventions for resource naming, HTTP methods, and status codes.

 ---